AliMVirk/Island-Mesh-Generator/README.md

 ## How to run the product

-_This section needs to be edited to reflect how the user can interact with thefeature released in your project_
+_This section needs to be edited to reflect how the user can interact with the feature released in your project_

 ### Installation instructions